rondagdag/why-ai-in-js/explain-by-generation/docs/CHROME_STORE_SUBMISSION_GUIDE.md

 HOW IT WORKS:
 1. Highlight text on any webpage
-2. Right-click and select "Explain in Generations"
+2. Right-click and select "Explain by Generation"
 3. Choose your target generation in the side panel
 4. Get a customized explanation instantly